seanelliott86/personal-site/src/blog/2024-05-16-is-your-focus-appearance-accessible.md

 ## Speaking of testing... a shameless plug is incoming.

 I got bored one night a month ago and thought to myself, I wonder if you can test for this with a simple script.
 So I started to throw code around, trying different things and I ended up creating a bookmarklet called [Focus Faux Pas](https://seanelliott86.github.io/focus-faux-pas/).
 It's even got its own little homepage.
 So cute!
-Click through to the Focus Faux Pas homepage follow the instructions and give it a try on a website.
+Click through to the Focus Faux Pas homepage, follow the instructions and give it a try.

 Focus Faux Pas calculates the minimum and actual focus areas for focusable elements, taking into account style details like outline width and outline offset.
 It also checks the outline color to see if it passes 3:1 contrast ratio (assuming it finds a background color, otherwise it defaults to white).
 It then creates a result window to show if each element's focus game is up to snuff or needs a little extra love.